-Recommendation 5: For AV fistulas, the preferred order of creation is (evidence): (a) Radio-cephalic fistula (RCF) (wrist, forearm or elbow) (b) Brachio-cephalic fistula (BCF) (elbow)
+Recommendation 6: For AV fistulas, the preferred order of creation is (evidence):

+- (a) radio-cephalic fistula (RCF) (wrist or forearm) - (b) brachio-cephalic fistula (BCF) (elbow) - (c) Transposed brachio-basilic fistula (tBBF) (elbow)

-When planning permanent access placement, the most distal site (i.e. wrist) should be considered first in an effort to permit the maximum number of future access possibilities.
+When planning permanent access placement, the most distal site (i.e., wrist) should be considered first in an effort to permit the maximum number of future access possibilities.

 Wrist, forearm, and elbow AVFs are preferred because of superior patency rates in comparison to other accesses, lower complications rates, and early signs of flow increases (first week).
 Wrist and forearm AVFs maximize the options for future accesses but have lower blood flow rates and are more difficult to cannulate when compared to elbow AVFs.
 Elbow AVFs are more difficult to create and are associated with higher incidences of steal compared to wrist and forearm AVFs.

-Recommendation 6: If an AV fistula created in the wrist/forearm/elbow fails, attempt to move up the same arm for the second AV fistula if the vascular anatomy is favorable (evidence).
+Recommendation 7: If an AV fistula created in the wrist/forearm/elbow fails, attempt to move up the same arm for the second AV fistula if the vascular anatomy is favorable (evidence).

-Recommendation 7: If a RCF or BCF is not possible, second line options include the following fistulas, in alphabetical order (evidence): (a) Radio-basilic with vein transposition
+Recommendation 8: If a RCF or BCF is not possible, second line options include the following fistulas, in alphabetical order (evidence):

-- (b) Transposed brachio-basilic fistula (tBBF) - (c) Transposed brachio-cephalic fistula
+- (a) Radio-basilic with vein transposition

+- (b) Ulnar-basilic with vein transposition

+- (c) Ulnar-cephalic with vein transposition